oroinc/documentation/user_guide/leads.rst

   :header: "Field", "Description"
   :widths: 10, 30

-  "**Owner***","Limits the list of users that can manage the lead to its owner and users, whose roles allow managing leads assigned to the owner (e.g. members of the same business unit, system administrator, etc.).
+  "**Owner***","Limits the list of users that can manage the lead to users, whose roles allow managing leads assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.).

   By default, the user creating the lead is chosen."
   "**Lead Name***","The name used to refer to the lead in the system."
-  "**Channel***","Choose one of active channels assigned the *Lead* entity.
+  "**Channel***","Choose one of active channels, the *Lead* entity is assigned to.

   Details of the lead will be uploaded from the source of the channel."
   "**First Name*** and **Last Name***","Personal details of the potential customer or contact person."